DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: The Proposed Method

 $I[i, j]$ and $\tilde{I}[i, j]$ represent the RGB vectors at pixel $(i, j)$.
-To mitigate noise introduced by the stochastic nature of image generation, the distance matrix $D$ is subsequently blurred using a smoothing filter.
-This blurring operation helps to reduce local fluctuations and smooth adjacent areas.
+Thus, $D$ reflects the pixel-wise difference between the regenerated image and the original image.
+To mitigate the noise introduced by the stochastic nature of image generation, we apply Gaussian Smoothing~\cite{gonzalez2009digital} to the distance matrix $D$, reducing local fluctuations and smoothing adjacent regions.

-We then use the distance matrix $D$ to identify adversarial regions and benign regions, based on the observation that adversarial regions typically exhibit larger distance values.
-We flatten the distance matrix into a vector $\mathbf{d} \in \mathbb{R}^{W \cdot H}$, and apply KMeans clustering~\cite{macqueen1967some} with $k=2$.
-This operation yields two clusters: $\phi_0$ and $\phi_1$, where $\phi_0$ corresponds to the cluster with a lower centroid value (benign regions), and $\phi_1$ corresponds to the cluster with a higher centroid value (potential adversarial regions).
-Pixels belonging to $\phi_1$ are thus marked as adversarial in the mask $\mathcal{A}$:
+Given the pixel-wise difference matrix $D$ between the regenerated image and original image.
+Intuitively, pixels covered by an adversarial patch tend to change more after regeneration, thus with high difference values, while benign pixels change less, thus exhibit low values.
+We then leverage this property to localize potential adversarial patches.
+Specifically, we flatten $D$ into a vector $\mathbf{d} \in \mathbb{R}^{W \cdot H}$ and apply KMeans clustering~\cite{macqueen1967some} with $k=2$, which automatically splits all pixels into two clusters $\phi_0$ and $\phi_1$ based on their difference values.
+We denote $\phi_0$ as the cluster with the smaller centroid, corresponding to pixels with low difference values that we treat as benign.
+Conversely, $\phi_1$ is the cluster with the larger centroid, corresponding to pixels with high difference values that we treat as adversarial.
+Then we construct the adversarial mask $\mathcal{A}$ by marking all pixels belonging to $\phi_1$ as adversarial:

-\textbf{Final output.} According to the adversarial mask $\mathcal{A}$ predicted by Algorithm~\ref{alg:adversarial_detection}, we combine $I$ and $\tilde{I}$ to obtain the final output:
+\textbf{Final output.} According to the adversarial mask $\mathcal{A}$ from Algorithm~\ref{alg:adversarial_detection}, we combine $I$ and $\tilde{I}$ to obtain the final output:

-In this step, those potential adversarial pixels identified by $\mathcal{A}$ are replaced with their generated counterparts in $\tilde{I}$, while the remaining pixels retain their original values from the input image $I$.
+In this step, those potential adversarial pixels identified by $\mathcal{A}$ are replaced with their generated counterparts in $\tilde{I}$, while the remaining pixels retain their original values in $I$.